5 Tips For Making Your Business Website Responsive

-But how can independent professionals go about creating such a website—especially if they already have a site up?
-We’ve put together a few tips to help.
+However, how might independent professionals go about making such a website—especially if they already have one up?
+To be of assistance, here are a few ideas.

 To make the best use of the smaller real estate that a mobile device’s screen has to offer, independent professionals should make sure that they have placed the key information they want visitors to take away from their site prominently.
 Highlighting your contact information and details about what exactly your business provides at the top of the site, in large print, will help your message stand out no matter how small the screen.